dart-lang/language/working/declaring-constructors/feature-specification.md

             parameter, they can do so by putting a doc comment on the parameter.*

-        *   P now behaves like an initializing formal that initializes F.
+        *P now behaves like an initializing formal that initializes F.
+        Concretely:*

+        *   A final local variable with the same name and type as P is introduced into the formal parameter initializer scope *(the scope that the initializer list has access to but the constructor body does not)*.

+        *   Parameter P is *not* bound in the formal parameter scope of D.
+            *Inside the body, references to P's name refer to F, not P.*

     *Note that a declaring constructor doesn't have to have any field parameters.
 A user still may want to use the feature just to use `this`